staticjax/kathleen-website/src/pages/posts/experiences-of-women-in-ireland-who-accessed-abortion-by-travelling-abroad-or-by-using-abortion-medication-at-home.md

 In January–June 2017, anonymous in-depth interviews were conducted with 32 people from 20 states who sought abortion medications online (30 women and two men seeking medications for their partners).
 Participants were asked about their (or their partners’) motivations for considering self-managed abortion, the sources of medications they identified and any other methods they considered.

 ## Findings & illustrative quotes
-The analysis revealed four key themes:

-**1) Seeking abortion medications online can be a response to clinic access barriers both in states with and in ones without restrictive abortion laws**

-*“I found it really, really difficult to get information on what clinics provide.
-It’s hard having to call people directly and ask ‘Do you guys offer this?’ because there’s so much stigma attached to it.
-It would be so much easier if abortion were listed, just like every other service they offer in the clinic.
-So, I Googled ‘medical abortion.’
-I came across the site [of the online telemedicine service], and it seemed like such a cool service where they would mail the medication.”*

-*Marianela, 32 years old, California*

-**2) Self-managed abortion can be a preference over clinical care**

-*“I wanted to stay at home with my children, and I read online there were pills now available that you can take at home if you’re quite early on.
-It would have been a much easier process, doing it at home, in the comfort of my own home.
-If they could have mailed me those pills, I could have done the abortion safely at home.”*

-*Anita, 38 years old, Texas*

-**3) Online options offer either information or medications, but not both**

-*“I had no trouble finding information I trusted about what the pills do and how to use them.
-Those [online telemedicine] sites also had lots about how you know if something’s not right during the process.
-But none of these sites could give me the pills!”*

-*Lorna, 22 years old, South Dakota*

-**4) The lack of trusted online options can delay care and lead to consideration of ineffective or unsafe alternatives**

-*“I was really desperate.
-I heard you could try drinking gin.
-I found YouTube videos that tell you how to do it with a hanger.
-Once he started explaining what you’re literally doing, I was shocked.
-I’m not gonna lie—it made me cry.
-Because if you’re young and you’re desperate, it’s like, you live in this space where you will go that extreme.”*

-*Jovita, 23 years old, Illinois*